Type to search

-One Day Trip to Manchinbele and other places – Our first outing post lockdown
+A One Day Trip to Manchinbele and Shivasamudram

 It’s been six months since our last road trip.
 Considering our previous frequency of 2-3 road trips a month, this is extraordinarily different from our normal lives.
 But we all know the reason for it, and we are still trying to cope with what came along.
 As the travel restrictions have been relaxed in Karnataka now, and the monsoon has retreated, we decided to finally embark on a short one day trip form Bangalore.

-Well, this post is about our one day trip in August 21.
-I had released a teaser photo on Facebook last month announcing the blog post is “coming soon”.
+Well, this post is about our one-day trip on August 21.
+I released a teaser photo on Facebook last month announcing the blog post is “coming soon”.
 Unfortunately, this is the soonest that I could manage.

 pin day trip